flplv/vala-cmake-example/readme.md

 ------

-Using TestCase Class from Gee project;
+Using TestCase Class from Gee project

-Using Vala Cmake functions from https://github.com/jakobwesthoff/Vala_CMake Using the Elementary uncrustify config from https://github.com/PerfectCarl/elementary-uncrustify
+Using Vala Cmake functions from https://github.com/jakobwesthoff/Vala_CMake

+Using the Elementary uncrustify config from https://github.com/PerfectCarl/elementary-uncrustify